NANKIN The inner border of flatware decoration. The narrow border sometimes added below a wider border.

 NEPHELINE SYENITE Material used in the clay body recipe.
 An anhydrous sodium potassium alumino silicate.
 Although feldspar-like in its chemistry, mineralogically it is an igneous rock combination of nepheline, microcline, albite and minor minerals like mica, hornblende and magnetite.
 It is found in Canada, India, Norway and USSR.
 Like feldspar, it is used as a flux in tile, sanitaryware, porcelain, vitreous and semi-vitreous bodies.
 Nepheline Syenite has been a standard in the ceramic industry for many years, and is very popular for its whiteness.

 NESH Dialect.
 A ganzy is required.
-Similar to mard, I suppose.
-Not tough enough to stand the cold.
+A bit similar to mard, I suppose.
+Not tough enough to stand the cold or damp.

 NESH Dialect.
 A nesh unfired clay pottery body is short.
 A short unfired clay pottery body is less plastic so is difficult to form.
 An earthenware body contains a high percentage of plastic clay and is easier to shape and form.
 But a china body - containing say 50% calcined bone - is less plastic and therefore nesh.
 (From Potters by Gordon Elliott interview with Len Potts.
 ISBN 1 904546 19 6 )